jonnyry/pi-monitor/README.md

 ## Configuration file

-For settings you want to persist without modifying the cron line, copy the sample config and edit it:
+The configuration file is not required.
+However for settings you want to persist without modifying the cron line, copy the sample config and edit it:

 ```bash
 cp pi_monitor.conf.sample pi_monitor.conf